emnify/product-docs/docs/how-tos/device-policies/manage-data-sms-quotas.md

 1. [Assign your devices to the service policy](/how-tos/assign-devices-to-policies).

 :::tip
-To learn more about the core functionality and limitations of quotas, see [Quota management](/services/quota-management).
+See [Quota management](/services/quota-management) to learn more about quota limits and enforcement.
 :::

 ## Turn on data or SMS quotas